geom3trik/vizia-audio-synth/README.md

 ```

-The `AppData` contains a crossbeam_channel which we'll use to send messages to the audio thread.
+The `AppData` contains a crossbeam_channel sender which we'll use to send messages to the audio thread.
 Note also the `#[derive(Lens)]`.
 This is used by Vizia to bind views to pieces of data from our model.

 Next we'll implement the `Model` trait for the `AppData`.
-This trait provides an `event` method which we can use to update the model data in response to messages sent from the UI.
-We'll also need a enum which represents these UI events.
+This trait provides an `event` function which we can use to update the model data in response to events sent from views in our UI.
+For this we'll also need an enum which represents these UI events.
 Add the following above the main function:

 ```rust
 pub enum AppEvent {